Our 25th Anniversary Year

-From students nominated by over 50 participating universities and direct applicants from other schools, we select eight-to-ten college journalists for Winter/Spring (February to May) and Fall (September to December) news bureaus.
+From students nominated by over 50 participating universities and direct applicants from other schools, we select eight-to-ten college journalists for Summer (June and July) and Fall (September to November) news bureaus.
 Twice a week, they gather for 90-minute seminars on campaign, governance and interest